tamertplink/omada-sdn/source/introduction/index.rst

 5.3 Site-to-Site vs. Client-to-Site VPN
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The terms are self explained.
-The site-to-site VPN creates a secured tunnel between two sites.
-Computers on both sides don't have to aware the existence of the secured tunnel and can communicate to end points on both sites without effort.
-In Omada SDN, you can create a site-to-site VPN tunnel simply states which site you want to connect with and then the tunnel can be created.
+The site-to-site VPN creates a secure tunnel between two sites.
+Computers on both sides don’t have to be aware of the existence of the secured tunnel and can communicate to end points on both sites without effort.
+In Omada SDN, you can create a site-to-site VPN tunnel which simply states which site you want to connect with and then the tunnel can be created.

 If you have a single device you want to connect to the office securely.
-You can setup the client-to-site VPN server on the SafeStream router.
+You can set up the client-to-site VPN server on the SafeStream router.

 5.4 VPN Capacity
 ~~~~~~~~~~~~~~~~

-VPN secured tunnel requires encryption and decryption to the traffic on both directions.
-Depends on the method of the encryption and decryption you choose, the passing through speed and tunnel capacity will be different.
+VPN secure tunnel requires encryption and decryption to the traffic in both directions.
+Depending on the method of the encryption and decryption you choose, the passing through speed and tunnel capacity will be different.

 +---------------+--------+-------+
 | Model         | ER7206 | ER605 |